 Use it as a dip, or sauce in chilaquiles, Tacos Rancheros or your favorite Skillet Vegetarian Enchiladas Verdes recipe.
-A little sweet(ish) and a little spicy, homemade Roasted Tomatillo Salsa Verde (green salsa verde) is packed with flavor, super simple to whip up and freezer friendly!
+A little sweet(ish) and a little spicy, homemade Roasted Tomatillo Salsa Verde (green salsa verde) is packed with flavor, and super simple to whip up!
 This recipe is vegetarian, vegan and gluten free. [ see VIDEO on recipe card ]

 Homemade Roasted Tomatillo Salsa

 The first time I had green enchilada sauce, I was smitten.
-It was so good, I knew I had to learn how to make salsa verde.
-I discovered how easy this green salsa is to make at home and with ingredients I could get at the farmers’ markets when in season.
+It was so good, I knew I had to learn how to make it.
+I discovered how easy this salsa is to make at home and with ingredients I could get at the farmers’ markets when in season.

 Roasted Tomatillo Salsa Verde is versatile too.
-Enjoy it as a salsa or as a green enchilada sauce!
-Spoon it over breakfast tacos like these Tacos Rancheros, Tofu Rancheros Tacos, or enjoy in these Skillet Vegetarian Enchiladas Verde.
-Make a big batch in late summer, when in season, and freeze for those long winter days ahead.
+Enjoy it as a salsa or as a green enchilada sauce.
+Spoon it over breakfast tacos, enjoy it in chili or enchiladas!

 - First, remove the husks from the tomatillos.